AnnaEscolaro/AnnaEscolaro/README.md

 <br><strong>Development Methodologies: </strong>Agile methodologies.

 <h3>Featured Projects</h3>
-<strong> &#127828; Recipe App: </strong>A mobile application that allows you to view, search, filter, favorite, and track the progress of food and beverage recipe preparation.
+<strong> &#127828; <a href="https://github.com/AnnaEscolaro/project-recipes-app" _blank>Recipe App</a>: </strong>A mobile application that allows you to view, search, filter, favorite, and track the progress of food and beverage recipe preparation.
-<br><strong>&#128181; TybeWallet: </strong>An expense tracking wallet with a currency converter.
+<br><strong>&#128181; <a href="https://github.com/AnnaEscolaro/project-trybe-wallet" _blank>TrybeWallet</a>: </strong>An expense tracking wallet with a currency converter.
 Using this application, users can add, remove, and edit expenses; view their expense table; view the total expenses converted to a currency of their choice.
-<br><strong>&#128082; Online Store: </strong>An online store where users can search for products by terms and categories through the Mercado Livre API; interact with the searched products by adding and removing them from a shopping cart in different quantities; view details and previous product reviews, as well as create new reviews; simulate the checkout of selected items.
+<br><strong>&#128082; <a href="https://github.com/AnnaEscolaro/project-front-end-online-store" _blank>Online Store</a>: </strong>An online store where users can search for products by terms and categories through the Mercado Livre API; interact with the searched products by adding and removing them from a shopping cart in different quantities; view details and previous product reviews, as well as create new reviews; simulate the checkout of selected items.

 <h3>Soft Skills</h3>
 <p>My previous career as a lawyer provided me with a valuable set of soft skills that I bring to the world of technology:</p>
-<strong>Pensamento Analítico: </strong>My ability to critically and systematically analyze problems helps me identify effective solutions.
+<strong>Analytical thinking: </strong>My ability to critically and systematically analyze problems helps me identify effective solutions.
-<br><strong>Comunicação Assertiva: </strong>I can communicate clearly and effectively with multidisciplinary teams.
+<br><strong>Assertive communication: </strong>I can communicate clearly and effectively with multidisciplinary teams.
-<br><strong>Organização: </strong>I have the ability to efficiently manage projects and prioritize tasks.
+<br><strong>Organization: </strong>I have the ability to efficiently manage projects and prioritize tasks.
-<br><strong>Colaboração: </strong>I work well in teams and value the contribution of all team members.
+<br><strong>Colaboration: </strong>I work well in teams and value the contribution of all team members.
-<br><strong>Alta Confiabilidade: </strong>I am committed, reliable, and always eager to learn and grow.
+<br><strong>Reliability: </strong>I am committed, reliable, and always eager to learn and grow.

 <h4><strong>Thank you very much for visiting my GitHub profile and following my career transition journey.
 I'm always open to collaborations, learning opportunities, and exciting projects.
 Let's go together! 💻🚀</strong></h4>